SHIPS SAME DAY OR NEXT BUSINESS DAY

 What is a Carbon Steel Barrel?

-Carbon steel barrels are, like stainless barrel, made from just a few select alloys: 4140, 4150, and Chromoly Vanadium, often abbreviated "CMV."
+Carbon steel barrels are, like stainless barrel, made from a few alloys: 4140, 4150, and Chromoly Vanadium, often abbreviated "CMV."
 There is some confusion about the differences between these three carbon steels, so let's clear that up before we cover the benefits of carbon steel barrels.

 Why Carbon Steel is Favored in Gun Barrels